aws-samples/aws-systems-manager-executescript-slack/README.md

   a.
 Retrieve an AWS Secrets Manager secret that contains the Slack URL and channel information.
   b.
 Post the information to the Slack channel.

+## Prerequisites
+For the integration with Slack, follow these instructions to add a Slack Incoming Webhook.
+Choose a Slack channel to send information to and receive a URL with a prefix of https://hooks.slack.com/workflows/.... for posting the information.
+Save the information in AWS Secrets Manager secret with the following format:
+{
+  "URL": "TheSlackUrl",
+  "channel": "TheSlackChannel"
+}

+AWS Config must be enabled in your AWS account for your region, and must monitor at least EC2:Instance and EC2:Volume types.
+See [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) for more info.

 ## Security